Non-Intrusive Graph-Based Bot Detection for E-Commerce Using Inductive Graph Neural Networks: Introduction

-Graphs compactly capture relationships across sessions and content, enabling detection beyond per-session aggregates and improving robustness to evolving behavior (e.g., BotChase \cite{aboudaya2020botchase}).
+Graphs compactly capture relationships across sessions and content, enabling detection beyond per-session aggregates (e.g., BotChase \cite{aboudaya2020botchase}).
 We construct a bipartite session--URL interaction graph from standard logs and apply an inductive GNN, GraphSAGE \cite{hamilton2017inductive}, to classify session nodes.
-Inductive learning supports cold-start scoring for new sessions and new pages; we ask whether this non-intrusive graph signal improves accuracy while remaining robust to graph perturbations and temporal shift.
+We evaluate accuracy gains and robustness to graph perturbations and temporal shift, including cold-start scoring for unseen sessions and pages.

 Our main contributions are summarized as follows: